My Intuitive eating Story + Journey

 .

 My journey started in 2015.
-It’s now 2022.
+It’s now 2025.
 A lot came up for me throughout those years, as you will see below.
 I felt alone at first, but the more I got to know myself through intuitive eating, things got easier.
 I felt like I could focus my time and energy on other things, rather than being so preoccupied with what I was eating and what workouts I was doing.

 I remember the first day I decided to try a forbidden food… it was a cinnamon muffin.
 I ate it for breakfast.
 I was living with my mom and dad at the time.
 That first morning, my mom came down the steps, poured a cup of coffee and looked at me like I had 5 heads.

 She was used to seeing her daughter eat something ‘healthy’ for breakfast.
-I felt very seen and vulnerable, but I also felt fucking relieved.
+I felt very seen and vulnerable, but I also felt relieved.

 .